javiergonzalez10upf/IRWA/IRWA-2024-part-2/README.txt

 - Part 1.1 loads the data directly from a specified ZIP path.
 Note: Ensure the dataset file path is updated accordingly.

-- Part 2 expands on the analysis performed in Part 1, introducing new functions to extract deeper insights from the data and visualize key findings.
+- Part 1.2 expands on the analysis performed in Part 1, introducing new functions to extract deeper insights from the data and visualize key findings.

+- Part 2.1 builds an inverted index to organize the document collection, allowing efficient retrieval of documents containing specific terms.

+- Part 2.2 implements a function to search the inverted index, processing queries by identifying documents that contain all query terms (AND operation).